-You might think that the term 'woolen yarn' has to do with yarn being made from wool, but it actually refers to a spinning technique.
-The process creates a less than perfect yarn as compared to one that is spun with the worsted method.
+You might think that the term "woolen yarn" has to do with yarn being made from wool, but it actually refers to a spinning technique.
+The process creates a less perfect yarn compared to one that is spun with the worsted method.
 You will find that woolen yarn is fluffier, often has varying degrees of thickness, and creates warm, soft knitwear.

 In the spinning world, woolen yarn refers to a particular way of preparing the fiber and a specific spinning technique that can be used on a variety of fibers.